swkWien/sessions/2022/gdcr/sessions_draft.md

 Diese Session passt so.

-## i.
-Session: Untangling the Knot
+## 3. Session: Untangling the Knot - Adam

 Based on what we have seen in the previous session, we know we have work to do before we can add new features.

 We do preparatory refactoring.
 Also, we ask ourselves "who is responsible for what?" and move code around to separate concerns.
 We may introduce methods to highlight intent.

 We clarify responsibilities between Teller and ShoppingCart.